|

 Route b |

-A route including Belene: I know bicyclists would prefer it because it is next to Danube river.
-I pedaled it, but east from Belehe I had to turn back to road 52, |
+A route including Belene: I know bicyclists would prefer this route because it is next to Danube river.
+When I pedaled it, but east from Belehe I had to turn back to |

-because there is an industrial zone, where I was not able to pedal toward Svistov directly, as it is shown on the map.
+to road 52 because there is an industrial zone preventing me from pedaling toward Svistov directly, as shown on the map.
 So, my suggestion is to pedal route a. |

 |